Andrzej Sekuła

+Early life

+Sekuła was born in Wrocław, Poland in 1954.

 Career

+He began as a still photographer for a Polish film studio, and served his compulsory conscription in the Polish army as a film cameraman, shooting army exercises that were organized for people like Soviet president Leonid Brezhnev and Romanian president Nicolae Ceausescu.
+He described the shots as good training and like that out of Apocalypse Now.
+He worked for a while as a television documentary cameraman.

+He became interested in cinematography after seeing the work of Oswald Morris in Moulin Rouge and Fiddler on the Roof.
+He decided to move to England to study at the National Film School under the tutelage of Morris from 1985 to 1988.
+After that he shot commercials around Europe.

-Born in Wrocław, Poland in 1954, he emigrated to Los Angeles in 1980.
+Yearning for Hollywood, he emigrated to Los Angeles in the late 1980s.
 After working on several short films, he shot his first feature-length theatrical film in the form of Quentin Tarantino's directorial debut Reservoir Dogs.
 He would go on to shoot Tarantino's 1994 Best Picture-nominated Pulp Fiction.
 He made his directorial debut with the 1998 thriller Fait Accompli.
 Other films shot by him include American Psycho, Hackers, Vacancy, and Armored.